THE BEST RESTAURANTS IN LIMA

 2. Central (Barranco)

-Frequently ranked as one of the best restaurants in the world, strap yourself in for a unique taste bud tour through Peru.
+One of the best restaurants to try is Central.
+Frequently ranked as one of the best restaurants in the world, you’ll find Central in Barranco.

 The family-run restaurant sources its ingredients from the vast biodiversity found in Peru.
-The 17+ course menu will take you on a tasting journey from 20m below the sea to 4,100 metres above.
+The 17+ course menu will take you on a tasting journey through Peru from 20m below the sea in Lima to 4,100 metres above sea level to Cusco.